sloshy/blog/_posts/2023-06-20-intro-tinydb.md

 * Custom data entry interface support
 * ...And more!!!

-## Example use case
+## Example use case & a brief history
-The reason this application came about is actually quite funny to me.
-You see, I had an earlier iteration of this project (under various names) in development since around 2017, but the scope was much larger than a database.
-I wished to create something to help manage my multimedia backlog -- games, movies, books, TV shows, you name it -- while also approaching the complexity of something like IMDB, TMDB, or TheTVDB.
+Starting back around 2017, I wished to create something to help manage my multimedia backlog -- games, movies, books, TV shows, you name it -- while also approaching the complexity of something like IMDB, TMDB, or TheTVDB.

 This proved to be quite an investment, and not something I was able to commit myself to for a long time without burnout.